johnwalicki/IoT-AssetTracking-Perishable-Network-Blockchain/Blockchain/README.md

 #### Verify deployment
 When you committed your code to GitHub, the DevOps toolchain automatically picked up the changes.
 The toolchain will immediately begin deploying those changes.

-1. Navigate to the DevOps toolchain page, and click on the "Delivery Pipeline" button.
+1. Navigate to the DevOps toolchain page, and click on the "**Delivery Pipeline**" button.
 You should see the following page, giving you an overview of the current status of your delivery pipeline:
 ![Successful deployment.](screenshots/deploypassed.png)

 2. The delivery pipeline is made up of two phases, "BUILD" and "DEPLOY".